-High school enrollment data.
-Students' socio-demographic characteristics and enrollment status are obtained from the Bases Elèves Académiques (BEA) for academic years 2012/13 to 2016/17.
+High school enrolment data.
+Students' socio-demographic characteristics and enrolment status are obtained from the Bases Elèves Académiques (BEA) for academic years 2012/13 to 2016/17 (DAPEP, 2017; PAPP, 2017; SSA, 2017).
 These comprehensive administrative registers, which were provided by the three education districts of the Paris region (Paris, Créteil, and Versailles), cover the universe of students enrolled in the public and private high schools operating in the three districts.
-They also cover students enrolled in selective undergraduate programs, i.e., Classes préparatoires aux Grandes Ecoles (CPGE) and Sections de technicien supérieur (STS), as these programs are located in high schools.
-The BEA data provide basic information on students' demographics (gender, date and country of birth, number of siblings), their parents' two-digit occupation, and detailed information on their enrollment status (school and class attended, elective courses taken).
-Students' socioeconomic status (SES) is measured using the French Ministry of Education's official classification, which uses the occupation of the child's legal guardian to define four groups of SES: high (company managers, executives, liberal professions, engineers, intellectual occupations, arts professions), medium-high (technicians and associate professionals), mediumlow (farmers, craft and trades workers, service and sales workers), and low (manual workers and persons without employment).
+They also cover students enrolled in selective undergraduate programs, i.e. Classes préparatoires aux Grandes Ecoles (CPGE) and Sections de technicien supérieur (STS), as these programs are located in high schools.
+The BEA data provide basic information on students' demographics (gender, date and country of birth, number of siblings), their parents' two-digit occupation, and detailed information on their enrolment status (school and class attended, elective courses taken).
+Students' socioeconomic status (SES) is measured using the French Ministry of Education's official classification, which uses the occupation of the child's legal guardian to define four groups of SES: high (company managers, executives, liberal professions, engineers, intellectual occupations, arts professions), medium-high (technicians and associate professionals), medium-low (farmers, craft and trades workers, service and sales workers), and low (manual workers and persons without employment).

-University enrollment data.
-To track Grade 12 (science track) students' enrollment outcomes in non-selective undergraduate programs (Licence), we use a separate administrative data source, the Système d'Information sur le Suivi de l'Étudiant (SISE), which is managed by the Statistical Office of the French Ministry of Higher Education (Sous-Direction des Systèmes d'Information et des Études Statistiques, MESRI-SIES).
-This dataset, which covers the academic years 2012/13 to 2016/17, records all students enrolled in the French higher education system outside of CPGE and STS, except for the small fraction of students enrolled in undergraduate programs leading to paramedical and social care qualifications.
+University enrolment data.
+To track Grade 12 (science track) students' enrolment outcomes in non-selective undergraduate programs (Licence), we use a separate administrative data source, the Système d'Information sur le Suivi de l'Étudiant (SISE) (MESRI-DGESIP/DGRI-SIES, 2017), which is managed by the Statistical Office of the French Ministry of Higher Education (Sous-Direction des Systèmes d'Information et des Études Statistiques).
+This dataset, which covers the academic years 2012/13 to 2016/17, records all students enrolled in the French higher education system outside CPGE and STS, except for the small fraction of students enrolled in undergraduate programs leading to paramedical and social care qualifications.

 Data on student performance.
-The third dataset, the Organisation des Concours et Examens Académiques et Nationaux (OCEAN), contains students' individual exam results for the Diplôme national du brevet (DNB), which middle school students take at the end Grade 9, and for the Baccalauréat, which high school students take at the end of Grade 12.
-Access to this dataset, which covers the exams years 2010 to 2016, was provided by the Statistical Office of the French Ministry of Education (Direction de l'Évaluation, de la Prospective et de la Performance, MENJ-DEPP).
+The third dataset, the Organisation des Concours et Examens Académiques et Nationaux (OCEAN) (MENJ-DEPP, 2017), contains students' individual exam results for the Diplôme national du brevet (DNB), which middle school students take at the end of Grade 9, and for the Baccalauréat, which high school students take at the end of Grade 12.
+Access to this dataset, which covers the exams years 2010 to 2016, was provided by the Statistical Office of the French Ministry of Education (Direction de l'Évaluation, de la Prospective et de la Performance).